karmab/kcli/docs/index.rst

 On kubeadm
 ^^^^^^^^^^

-the generic cluster workflow leverages Kubeadm to create a cluster with the specified number of vms running either as masters or workers on any of the supported platforms.
+the generic cluster workflow leverages Kubeadm to create a cluster with the specified number of vms running either as ctlplanes or workers on any of the supported platforms.

 Those vms can either be centos8 or ubuntu based (as per the official Kubeadm doc).